olivvius/cybersecurity_quizzes/README.md

 # Cybersecurity Quizzes

-This project provides multiple-choice quizzes on cybersecurity topics, ranging from easy to hard levels.
+This project provides multiple-choice quizzes on cybersecurity topics.
 The quizzes are hosted as JSON files and accessible through a web interface.

 **Try it online:**
 https://olivvius.github.io/cybersecurity_quizzes/